Sally Michel Avery: Early life

 Born in Brooklyn, Michel knew from around the time she was five or seven years old that she had the drive and desire to become an artist.
-She began working immediately as a freelance illustrator after high school creating fashion illustrations for Macy's and was a contributor to the family column You and Your Child in the New York Times Magazine for over twenty years.
+She began working immediately as a freelance illustrator after high school creating fashion illustrations for Macy's and was a contributor to the family column Parent and Child in the New York Times Magazine for over twenty years.
 While working, Michel also took evening classes at New York's Arts Students League.

 In 1924 Michel joined her peers in Gloucester, Massachusetts, a relaxing and picturesque locale where she went to focus on developing her artwork outside of illustration.
 Here, Michel got to know her soon-to-be husband, Milton Avery, who was in awe of her dedication to her art.
 They married and Avery moved to New York to be with Michel in 1926 where they would eventually live together in the top floor apartment at 294 West 11th Street, Manhattan.
-Michel served as the primary source of income for their small family from the 1920s-1950s, throughout the Great Depression, earning as much as $35 an hour for her commercial work in illustration.
+Michel served as the primary source of income for their small family from the 1920s-1950s, throughout the Great Depression.